damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/3. Design/Behavioral model/README.md

 ## **How to document a behavioral model?**

 *Documentation of a behavioral model depends on each project and there is different type of simulation for analysis of the behavior of a product.
-For example, finite element analysis( FEA), computational fluid dynamics (CFD),etc. FEA uses mathematical models to understand and quantify the effects of real-world conditions on a part or assembly.
-Or, CFD is a branch of fluid mechanics that uses numerical analysis and data structures to analyze  the free-stream flow of the fluid, and the interaction of the fluid (liquids and gases) with surfaces defined by boundary conditions.*
+For example, finite element analysis( FEA), computational fluid dynamics (CFD),etc.*
+*FEA uses mathematical models to understand and quantify the effects of real-world conditions on a part or assembly.
+CFD is a branch of fluid mechanics that uses numerical analysis and data structures to analyze  the free-stream flow of the fluid, and the interaction of the fluid (liquids and gases) with surfaces defined by boundary conditions.*
 *Analysis of the behavior of a product depends on its components and its environment.
 So, we can not identify all types of behavioral models in this section.
 But, we provide a general vision of the simulation models and their implementation.*

  ### **1. Simulation models**